FFPC Terminator Tournament – Official Rules

 If an owner fails to execute the player drop during any given week by the specified deadline – for any reason whatsoever – his team is “terminated” and is eliminated from the remainder of the Terminator Tournament, both the regular season and the playoff rounds.
 There will be no exceptions to this rule.
 Teams which have been terminated will no longer be eligible to win any prizes.
 Please do not forget to make your weekly drops!

 There are no restrictions on which player or position may be terminated.
 Any player or position may be chosen to be dropped and it is up to the skill of each team owner to determine which specific player and/or position to drop on a weekly basis.
 Owners are not required to roster all positions and are permitted to cut all kickers, defenses or any other position if they prefer.

 During the first weekly drop, prior to NFL Week 1, each team will drop one player and their roster will be reduced from 26 to 25 players.
 In week two, it will go from 25 down to 24 players.
 In week 3, it will go from 24 down to 23, etc, etc. Prior to NFL week 16, each team will make their final weekly drop and their roster will be down to 10 players entering Week 16.

 Terminator Tournament Regular Season and Playoff Structure

 The Terminator Tournament will consist of a 13-week regular season which will run from NFL Week 1 through NFL Week 13 followed by the Championship Round and a Consolation Round during Weeks 14 through 16.
 There are no league playoffs in this format.
-League winners will be determined on cumulative total points at the end of 13 weeks.
+League winners will be determined by cumulative total points at the end of 13 weeks.
 Points will be scored on a weekly basis using optimal scoring of all players on each team’s roster.
 The top scoring teams at the conclusion of Week 13 will be placed according to points and will win the respective prizes as stated below.